mattrose/thoughts/README.md

 [Check it out!](https://thoughts.maren.hup.is)

 ## How it works
-*thoughts is a work in progress!
-The installer is brittle and prone to requiring manual intervention.
-One day this will change, but until then just know that at least it's simple, and once it's working you shouldn't have to futz with it.*
+*thoughts is a work in progress!*

 * Type `thoughts` in a terminal
 * Your preferred editor opens.
-Type your thought and then save and quit
+Type your thought, then save and quit
-* *thoughts* outputs a single, self-contained HTML document with your thought appended.
+* *thoughts* outputs a single, self-contained HTML document with your thought added.
 The thought is timestamped and the timestamp is linkified.
-* *thoughts* pushes your updated `thoughts.html` to github.
-It's up to you to get it on a server.
+* *thoughts* pushes your updated `thoughts.html` to a remote git repository of your choosing.
+It's up to you to host it somewhere.

 ## Requirements
-* any POSIX shell
+* any POSIX shell (sh, dash, bash, ksh, zsh, and maybe others)
 * POSIX coreutils
 * Git

 *Note: Portability is the primary priority.
-Please open an issue if you experience any incorrect behavior on your system.*
+Please open an issue if any shell code or coreutil invocations behave unexpectedly.*

 ## Installing
 *Download the most recent release from [here](https://github.com/marenbeam/thoughts/releases). `master` is used for development, and is sometimes broken.*

-Install from anywhere in `~/` with `./install.sh`.
-The installer is brittle, but simple.
-If it's misbehaving, don't be afraid to peek at the source.
+Install from anywhere in `$HOME/` with `./install.sh`.

-*thoughts* can be installed on multiple computers, all updating the same remote `thoughts.html`.
-The installer doesn't handle this natively, but it's not too hard to set up.

 ### First install:
 *(Do this if you aren't already using thoughts on another computer)*